 2. Compliance Standards and Procedures

 The Corporation’s Board is responsible for monitoring compliance with the Code.
-Any waivers from the Code that are granted for the benefit of an officer or director may only be granted by the CCG Committee or the Board.
+Management at all levels are responsible for ensuring those reporting to them understand and comply with this Code and are given adequate and regular training on it.
+Any waivers from the Code that are granted for the benefit of an officer or director may only be granted by the CG Committee or the Board.
 Waivers for all AEX Personnel will only be granted in exceptional circumstances.

 Employees, officers, consultants or agents who violate the Code will be subject to disciplinary action, including potential termination of employment, consulting or other service contracts depending upon the particular circumstances involved.
 Information regarding possible infringement of the Code by directors will be referred to the Chair of the Board for handling as appropriate to the circumstances.